park-bench/watchman/README.md

-# clover
+# watchman

-_clover_ monitors a camera for motion and sends encrypted e-mails containing images of the area being monitored as long as motion is detected.
+_watchman_ monitors a camera for motion and sends encrypted e-mails containing images of the area being monitored as long as motion is detected.

 Relies on the _timber_ logging library which can be found at